hsharrison/experimentator/README.md

-This project is hosted on both [bitbucket](https://bitbucket.org/hharrison/experimentator) and [github](https://github.com/hsharrison/experimentator).
+<sub>_This project is hosted on both [bitbucket](https://bitbucket.org/hharrison/experimentator) and [github](https://github.com/hsharrison/experimentator).
 The bitbucket repository is considered canonical; however the github repository is almost always up-to-date.
-Issues can be tracked on either website, but github is preferred.
+Issues can be tracked on either website, but github is preferred._</sub>
 experimentator
 ==============